THE 3D CAD DATA MANAGEMENT MESS

 documentation.
 One day, the Boeings, Airbus, all the

 automotive companies, etc. will get tired of wasting

-all of the time and money and demand a standard.
+all of the time and money and demand a workable

-Years ago Pro/E was released.
+Years ago Pro/e was released.
 It had separate parts, assemblies and drawings.
 That is when the data management trouble started.
 You had to maintain all of those files, and PDM came into being.
-You have to manage all those files.
 Now this is not really a problem with a small company where you have 3 or 4 designers or engineers and they are in close proximity.
 The problem starts when you have people in different locations accessing the information.
 Then add vendors with OEM parts and you have a new problem of implementing a massive program of standardization.
 From sending a manila folder with some clearly defined drawings to now having to make sure the recipient has all the necessary software to evaluate and use the information.

 There are a few CAD systems that have all of the parts/assemblies and drawings in one file!!
 What if the CAD world would have standardized on that requirement instead of letting the CAD vendor define our process because it was "easier" to program?
 But even then we would still need a standard deliverable for outside the engineering CAD system.

 It truly is time to take back control of engineering and quit letting the CAD vendors with their vested interest define the process, locking companies into incompatible unique systems.
 We need to set a standard and demand that the CAD vendors meet the requirements.
 It really is very simple.
 Today, there are no people in charge with the necessary applicable knowledge or responsibility to make it happen.

 Update 4-3-15: The PLM solution defined in the above article becomes a reality.